victoriaf6656/independent-study/entries/entry02.md

 ```
 + **Reverb**- Creates delaying ambiance.
 Controls the decay time and amount of effect presented.
 ### Takeaways
-1. There are effects added to the audio clips to make it better.
+1. Learn what you need to know.

 [Previous](entry01-plan.md) | [Next](entry03.md) <br>